 12) How is overtime computed?

 Compensation for all hours worked in excess of 40 hours during any one week should not be less than one-and-one-half times the basic hourly rate of pay.
 If in a given week an employee works at varying rates, the employer would need to determine the weighted average regular rate for the week or pay the overtime at the highest rate for the week.
+Fringe benefit amounts are paid on a straight time basis for all hours worked including overtime hours.
 Overtime is calculated on the base rate, not the fringe benefit amount.

 13) How often does a worker on a public works project need to be paid?